- 1 Article Summary: Moving to Italy from UK

 According to the European Commission’s Quality of Life Index, Italy scores highly for cultural richness and safety but lower for administrative efficiency — meaning preparation and patience are key.

-Discover how relocation differs across Southern Europe in our Relocating to Portugal from UK guide for a broader view of Mediterranean lifestyle options.
+Discover how relocation differs across Southern Europe in our relocating to Portugal from UK guide for a broader view of Mediterranean lifestyle options.

 How to Move to Italy from UK: Step-by-Step Guide